julyndav/Python/README.md

 # Python Projects for Data Analysis
-Welcome to my Python projects repository!
-This collection showcases my expertise in data analytics, including data manipulation, visualization, and in-depth analysis.
-Each project reflects industry practices, covering everything from data cleaning and preprocessing to statistical analysis and machine learning, providing valuable insights and actionable results.
+Data Analysis with Python, demonstrating expertise in data extraction, cleaning, preparation, and manipulation.
+Projects include creating visualizations with various plotting libraries, as well as conducting exploratory and cohort analysis

 ## Projects
 | Project | Description |